FanatiQS/wireless_atem_camera_control_and_tally/test/README.md

 5. Switch the camera to PVW on the switcher and make sure the camera shows green tally
 6. Switch the camera to PGM on the switcher and make sure the camera shows red tally
 7. Increment cameras ATEM ID by 1 and repeat from step 4 until all inputs have been checked

-## Not important

-### Resend flag
-This tests that the resend flag is set when retrying to connect after timeout on SYN packet

-1. Launch test client with flags: --packetDropChanceRecv 99 --packetDropChanceSeed 2580 --autoReconnect --printSend
-2. The first bytes of the packets should be: first 10, then 30, then a few 80, then 10
-3. Exit manually.